agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > individuals.

-**Claim**: GDP per capita is also very strongly (\>0.7) correlated with the Human Development Index
+**Claim**: GDP per capita is also very strongly (\>0.7) correlated with the Human Development Index.

 **Example-sub**:

 GDP per capita vs HDI is shown [here](https://ourworldindata.org/grapher/human-development-index-vs-gdp-per-capita).

-For the year 2014 the correlation is 0.73
+For the year 2014 the correlation is 0.73.

 **Definition**: checks out.